ChamiLamelas/moss-wrapper/README.md

 # MOSS Wrapper

 ## Description
-This repository is for `moss` a wrapper of `moss.pl`. `moss.pl` is the [Measure of Software Similarity (MOSS)](http://theory.stanford.edu/~aiken/moss/) submission script. `moss` was designed for Tufts University computer science courses and enables use of MOSS with the Tufts Computer Science Department `provide` submission and `grade` frameworks, provides a more user friendly interface, and enables downloading of MOSS results in the interest of maintaining a record of plagiarism cases.
+This repository is for `moss` a wrapper of `moss.pl`. `moss.pl` is the [Measure of Software Similarity (MOSS)](http://theory.stanford.edu/~aiken/moss/) submission script. `moss` was designed for Tufts University computer science courses and offers the following features:

+* It enables use of MOSS with the Tufts Computer Science Department `provide` submission and `grade` frameworks.
+* It provides a more user friendly interface than `moss.pl` in terms of specifying base files and even the files to upload.
+* It enables organized downloading of MOSS results in the interest of maintaining a record of plagiarism cases (and not relying on the MOSS servers being stable).
+* It offers protection against someone uploading files that could break MOSS (e.g. a non source file named like a source file, e.g. a zip named `x.cpp`).

 MOSS can be used to detect plagiarism in students' code.
 [This somewhat humorous article](https://github.com/genchang1234/How-to-cheat-in-computer-science-101) describes some types of plagiarism that can be detected.
 MOSS has influenced other plagiarism detection software such as the [software used by Gradescope](https://www.cs.washington.edu/lab/course-resources/gradescope).
 However, one benefit using MOSS outside of Gradescope is that you can incorporate previous semesters as well as scraped GitHub reposchangeitories into the job.